hashdefault/dotfiles/README.md

 ## Initial configs shell and terminal

 ```
-$ sudo update-alternatives --config x-terminal-emulator         // command to set the default terminal
+# command to set the default terminal
+$ sudo update-alternatives --config x-terminal-emulator
 ```

 ```
+#command to set the default shell
-$ type -a zsh ## find path to ksh ##  // command to set the default shell
+$ type -a zsh ## find path to ksh
-$ chsh -s /bin/zsh ## change bash to ksh ##             // command to set the default shell
+$ chsh -s /bin/zsh ## change bash to ksh
 ```

 ## Install Tmux Plugin Manager